 The daily urinary calcium excretion rose significantly and similarly on all three supplements and was greater in the high calcium absorbers than the low calcium absorbers.
 The fasting urinary hydroxyproline excretion was significantly decreased the morning after administration of each preparation, and one-way analysis of variance showed no significant difference between the days of administration or the type of supplement.

-Some forms of calcium have been shown to be better absorbed.
-And these claims have been verified in scientific studies.
-AAACa, sold under the brand name of Advacal is one such form of Calcium.
+Some forms of calcium have been shown to be better absorbed than Calcium caltrate.
+And the claims have been verified in scientific studies.
+AAACa, sold under the brand name of Advacal is one such form of Calcium and AlgaeCal, which is made from plant sources is another.

 To read about Advacal click on Advacal Calcium for Stronger Bones